ClicData vs. Tableau: Business Intelligence Tools Comparison

 Here’s Tableau’s pricing table for teams and organizations:

-All in all, that will cost you a minimum of $17,340 per year for the online version or $21,360 per year for the on-premises version.
+All in all, that will cost you a minimum of $7,782 per year for the Tableau Server version or $7,190 per year for the Tableau Cloud version.

 But this is just a simple example.
 Each tier comes with conditions and options that you will need to review carefully.
 The complexity of Tableau’s pricing model is due to the interdependency between their different tools.